MAPPON6766/Vic-3-state_region-modding-tool/README.md

     * `Arable Lands` : Write the state code(e.g. `STATE_SVEALAND`) and number on this worksheet to replace the arable land in the state with the filled number.
     * `Arable Resources` : Write the state code and building group code(e.g. `bg_tea_plantations`).
 If the building group is arable in the state, it will be deleted.
 Vice versa, the building group unavailable in the state will become available.
     * `Capped Resources` : Write the state code, building group code and amount.
 If you want to eliminate the original resource, write 0 for the amount.
-    * `Uncapped Resources` : Write the state code, building group code, amount and depleted types(Optional).
+    * `Uncapped Resources` : Write the state code, building group code, amount, depleted types(Optional) and whether it is discovered at the start of game.
 If you want to eliminate the original resource, write 0 for the amount.
-    * `Uncapped Resources (Discovered)`: Write the state code, building group code, amount and depleted types(Optional).
-If you want to eliminate the original resource, write 0 for the amount.
-What is written on worksheet discovered at the start of the game, like the Rubber Plantation in Brazil.
  4. Run 'editor.exe`.
 This executable modifies the text files in `raw_data` folder based on `input.xlsx` and saves them in `modded_data`.
  5. Copy and paste text files in `modded_files` to `(your mod folder)\map_data\state_regions` folder.
  6. Run Victoria 3 and check the verification.